Joseph Haydn teams up with Nelson Mandela at the Rheingau Music Festival | The China Post

 The non-academic approach to musical instruction was suggested in the musicians’ body language during their performance in the Eberbach Monastery.
 Arms, heads and bodies moved to the musical flow — movements that transferred to the musicians from other countries who’d joined them.
 And to audience members in the church pews, who during the African songs nodded their heads to the beat.

-For the song “Nkosi Sikelel’ I Afrika” (Lord, Bless Africa), the audience stood up; and in a series of encores after the Haydn mass, one woman got up and danced to the music.
+For the political hymn and national anthem “Nkosi Sikelel’ I Afrika” (Lord, Bless Africa), the audience stood up; and in a series of encores after the Haydn mass, one woman got up and danced to the music.

 In “Weeping,” the song interpolated before the end of the Haydn Mass, the final lines go, “The threat is under firm control / As long as peace and order reign. / I’ll be damned if I can see a reason to explain / Why the fear and the fire and the guns remain.”